 Interested in learning more about these enhancements and our Kubernetes security solution?
 Uptycs will be at booth #G29 at KubeCon + CloudNativeCon.
 Stop by!
 We will have a virtual booth as well if you won’t be attending in-person.

-In November, Sudarsan Kannan (Director of Product Management) joins us on Uptycs Live for a special webinar diving deep into the challenges around building threat detections for Kubernetes, what makes these threat detections so powerful at the control plane and data plane, and the importance of implementing security controls in the build cycle.
+In November, Sudarsan Kannan (Director of Product Management) joins us on Uptycs Live for a special webinar diving deep into the challenges around building container threat detection for Kubernetes, what makes container threat detection so powerful at the control plane and data plane, and the importance of implementing security controls in the build cycle.
 Register for the November webinar “Hunting Detections from the Control Plane and Data Plane: Hardening Kubernetes and Container Security” here.